F-a-u-x-L/roxiler-api-assessment/README.md

 todo items in a JSON array of objects.

-## GET /user/<pass your user id here>
+## GET /user/pass-your-user-id-here

 You have to get the user information for the given user id (in the url) from a third party API.
-The third party API URL is : https://jsonplaceholder.typicode.com/users/<pass your user id here>.
+The third party API URL is : https://jsonplaceholder.typicode.com/users/pass-your-user-id-here.

 You also need to get all the todo items from this API https://jsonplaceholder.typicode.com/todos and
 find out all the todo items where user id matches with the above user id passed in the URL and